 We keep our client files for a minimum of seven years after the last contact with our client.
-Upon request by the client, we will remove such contact information right away.
-We keep any personal information relating to our general correspondence, newsletters, seminars and marketing activities for an appropriate time period after the newsletter ceases publication or a seminar or marketing activity is over.
+Upon request by the client, we will remove such contact information right away after such time.
+We keep any personal information relating to our general correspondence, newsletters, seminars and marketing activities for an appropriate time period after the newsletter ceases release or a seminar or marketing activity is over.